 Logtalk allows the use of this directive to override the original meta-predicate directive.
 This is sometimes necessary when calling Prolog built-in meta-predicates or Prolog module meta-predicates due to the lack of standardization of the syntax of the meta-predicate templates.
+Another case is when a meta-predicate directive is missing.
+The compiler requires access to correct and non-ambiguous meta-predicate templates to correctly compile calls to Prolog meta-predicates.

-Warning: Some backend Prolog compilers declare the atom meta_predicate as an operator for a lighter syntax.
+Some backend Prolog compilers declare the atom meta_predicate as an operator for a lighter syntax.
 But this makes the code non-portable and is therefore a practice best avoided.